TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Guide/TypoScriptFunctions/Typolink/Index.rst

 that allows us to generate all kinds of links.
 If possible one should always use this function to generate links as they will be processed by TYPO3 CMS.
-This is a prerequisite, for example, for the "realurl" extension to generate speaking URLs or for the anti-spam protection of email addresses.
+This is a prerequisite, for example, for the anti-spam protection of email addresses.

 Please resist the urge to a straight `<a href="...">...</a>` construct in your templates.